smartdevicelink/sdl_security_java_suite/README.md

 ```

 They then also pass in the name of the Vehicle Makes that library is used for, for example, a Ford library may be used for `["Ford", "Lincoln"]`.
 This must match what is passed through the `register app interface` RPC response.
 For more infomration on how to setup the library, please check the resources folder.

+#### Security Note:
+Anyone implementing this library should take care to add additional protections as this library is not cryptographically secure out-of-the box.